-The subsidiary, PGI, manufactures and distributes oxygen and acetylene in the Visayas and Mindanao and trades in other gases such as argon, carbon dioxide and nitrogen.
+The subsidiary, PGI, manufactures and distributes oxygen and acetylene and trades in other gases such as argon, carbon dioxide and nitrogen.
 Its industrial gas manufacturing facilities currently consist of eight plants in eight corresponding locations and have a combined daily production capacity of 5,520 standard cylinders of oxygen and 1,680 cylinders of acetylene.

 PGI's business in LPG began in late 1996 by way of a supply agreement with one of the three major oil companies in the country and enabled it to market LPG using the name PryceGas.
 In the following year, it started the construction of its own sea-fed terminal facilities and in-land refilling plants in various strategic locations in the Visayas and Mindanao.
 By early 1998 there were five sea-fed terminals and six in-land refilling plants in operation with an aggregate capacity of 4,510 MT.
 In 1999, the company completed the construction of two more sea-fed terminals and one in-land refilling plant increasing its total capacity to 5,630 MT.
 At the turn of the millenium, the Company completed its sea-fed terminal in Sogod, Cebu and in-land refilling plant in San Fernando, Pampanga.
 Two(2) more 500-MT storage tanks were installed in PGI's sea-fed terminal in Astorga, Sta.
 Cruz, Davao del Sur, in April 2008, in addition to its existing 1,200 MT storage capacity.
-This brought PGI's aggregate LPG storage capacity to the current 10,350 MT.
+In 2013, two (2) 1,900-MT marine-fed LPG storage tanks in San Fabian, Pangasinan were completed and commissioned.
+This is just the initial part of PGI's endeavour to become a significant player in Luzon, it being the biggest market, in fact bigger than the combined markets of Visayas and Mindanao.
+As of this reporting period, PGI's aggregate LPG storage capacity has reached 14,150 MT.